sammacfarlane23/curriculum/javascript/organizing-js/objects-constructors.md

 carl.grade // 8
 ~~~

 You can probably figure out what's going on here.
-After creating the constructor for EighthGrader we set it's prototype to a new object that has a copy of `Student.prototype`.
+After creating the constructor for EighthGrader we set its prototype to a new object that has a copy of `Student.prototype`.

 A warning... this doesn't work: